CrypToolProject/LanguageStatisticsLibPy/README.md

 The language statistics files (for example, `en-5gram-nocs.gz` indicates an English 5-gram file that is not case-sensitive and excludes spaces) can be found in the "LanguageStatistics" subdirectory of CrypTool 2, if you have installed CrypTool 2 on Windows.
 If you don't have a Windows machine or you don't want to install CrypTool 2, you may download the language statistics files and dictionaries from the CrypTool 2 Github repo: [Language Statistics](https://github.com/CrypToolProject/CrypTool-2/tree/main/LanguageStatistics).

 Remark: This package contains the implemented algorithms without the language statistics files.
-These files have to be downloaded separately as they occupy around xxx MB.
+These files have to be downloaded separately as they occupy around 87 MB.

 ## Features